Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How do frequent flyer credit cards work?

-You can use a frequent flyer credit card to earn points on everyday, eligible purchases.
+You can use a frequent flyer credit card to earn points or miles on everyday, eligible purchases.
 These cards are linked to an airline loyalty programme (such as Aer Lingus’ AerClub) and offer a set number of points per €1 you spend (such as one point per €1 spent).
-Many cards also come with introductory bonus points, which can give your rewards balance a quick boost.
-Once you’ve earned enough points, you can redeem your points for flights, lounge passes, accommodation and more.
+The more you spend on plastic, the more frequent flyer rewards you can earn.

-A frequent flyer credit card can be a great way to reward your spending with points, but they often come at the cost of high annual fees and interest rates.
+A frequent flyer credit card can be a great way to reward your spending with points, but these cards often come at the cost of high annual fees and interest rates.
 Before you apply, you can decide if a card is worth it based on the bonus points offer, how many points you’ll earn per €1 spent as well as extra features (such as airline lounge passes or travel credits) compared to the annual fees.
 The value of these rewards and extra perks should exceed the cost of the card.

 Frequent flyer credit cards have their perks, but these are the traps you should watch out for: